Great Books: The German-Jewish Cookbook

 Please Shut Up About Authenticity

 I hate authenticity, and I especially hate it when people ask me about it.
 Sometimes it is in the form of a compliment – my blog is “so authentic” or has so many “authentic” recipes!
 Others critique me for things like having a recipe for quince jam but not one for brisket.
 The blog is not “authentic” enough – a coded way too often of saying “Ashkenazi” enough.
 And some just ask for my most “authentic” recipe.
 This all irritates me, because authenticity is just such a boring performance, and a race for the lowest common denominator.
-It is also deeply problematic and tied with the same dangerous nostalgia, even if more distantly, that got Trump elected.
-(Indeed, this post’s timing is not accidental.)
+It feeds a dangerous nostalgia.
 I write this blog for good food and good history, not to make my Jewishness a product that can be certified as the most Jewish.
 And besides, one simple fact is at the heart of why authenticity sets my teeth on edge:

 Authenticity does not make food Jewish.
 Please shut up about authenticity.